igorkry/tnt4j-streams/README.md

 Stream configuration states that `JMSStream` referencing `SampleJMSParser` shall be used.

-`JMSStream` connects to server defined using `ServerURI` property, and takes messages from topic defined `Topic` property.
-To define wanted queue use `Queue` property. `HaltIfNoParser` property indicates that stream should skip unparseable entries. `JNDIFactory` property defines that ActiveMQ shall be used.
+`JMSStream` connects to server defined using `java.naming.provider.url` property, and takes messages from topic defined `Topic` property.
+To define wanted queue use `Queue` property. `HaltIfNoParser` property indicates that stream should skip unparseable entries. `java.naming.factory.initial` property defines that ActiveMQ shall be used.
 Stream puts received message data to map and passes it to parser.

 `SampleJMSParser` maps metadata to activity event data. `ActivityData` entry value is passed to stacked parser named